27 Best Travel Planning Tools and Apps

 You can even create your own itinerary based on their suggestions on the app as well.

-Get from point A to point B many different ways
+Get from point A to point B in many different ways

 One of the most useful travel planning apps I have come across is Rome2Rio.